 Position limit exemptions

-Non-financial entities (NFEs), as defined in RTS 21 Article 2(1), can apply to us for a position limit exemption.
-If you are such an entity and wish to have such an exemption you will need to demonstrate your position in a particular commodity derivative is directly risk-reducing in relation to your commercial activity.
+Non-financial entities (NFEs), as defined in RTS 21 Article 2(1), can apply to us for a position limit exemption for one or more contracts.
+If you are such an entity and wish to have such an exemption you will need to show that your position in a particular commodity derivative is directly risk-reducing in relation to your commercial activity.

-NFEs that have been granted exemptions will still have to have their positions reported but the exemption will be taken into account when the position limits are applied to the calculated positions.
+NFEs that have been granted exemptions will still have to report their positions to us but the exemption will be taken into account when the position limits are applied.